 You’re risking an accident whenever you have to use more force on the brakes to stop your vehicle.
 You could have damaged your vehicle’s systems, increasing the risk of an accident.

-Car & truck accidents can happen for several reasons.
+Car and truck accidents can happen for several reasons.
 There could be signs a mechanical failure caused a crash.
 Vehicles are designed with warning systems, but there might be signs a sensor can’t detect.

 Have a mechanic inspect your vehicle immediately if you notice any of these signs before a crash.
 If they can find defects in your brake system, you could be able to file a claim.